I’d like to talk a bit about goal setting, its importance, some concepts and techniques for individuals (Team/group goals are a different topic).

 - Study and deeply understand the following pieces of the standard library: […]

 You can get a sense.
-I find this framework really helpful for breaking down vague high level "things I want" to actionable and measurable smaller pieces.
+I find this framework really helpful for breaking down vague high level “things I want” into actionable and measurable smaller pieces.
+Perdoo has an amazing guide for OKRs, check it out!

 You might have seen company/department level OKRs which probably looked different, the reason for that is those usually have numbers as targets in their key results.
 Some of them are KPIs!